Tech Tip: How to Use URL Parameters to Pre-Fill Form Fields

 To dig a little deeper, let’s take a quick look at the basic structure of these specialized URLs:

 All you need to do is replace baseURL with the form’s current URL, variable1 with the variable associated with the field to be filled in and value with the appropriate field value.

 To fill in multiple fields, insert the ampersand symbol (&) before any additional variables:

-For example, on a purchase order form that is only available to Laserfiche employees, the Company field can be pre-populated using the following URL: baseURL?Company=Laserfiche.
+In the example below, on a purchase order form that is only available to Laserfiche employees, the Company field was pre-populated using the following URL:

 Note that these URLs can also be generated using a digital workflow.